MattIzSpooky/JNI/README.md

 A few other things that have to be noted are performance and complexity.

 As you saw, it is quite complex to set this up compared to an all-Java project, even for a simple example like this is.
 Performance is also an important factor.
 Calling native methods is not "free" performance.
 JNI is quite useful for things Java cannot do but C/C++ can or to optimize a long-running process that is incredibly slow in Java.
 But it's unsuitable for simple usage like shown in this article because communicating between Java and Native code has a cost associated to it.

-Adding a stopwatch in our code to benchmark the calls shows the following on an M1 Pro:
+Adding a stopwatch in our code to benchmark the calls shows the following on an M1 Pro MacBook:

 ```
 ---------------------------------------------